 The use of this technique is an excellent alternative in the treatment of edentulous patients with low bone mass in the maxilla.
 For these patients represents a hope in their treatment, enabling making a fixed prosthesis, replacing removable dentures on the same day or the day after surgery.

-Advantages of zygomatic implants in comparison to bone grafts:
+Advantages of zygomatic implants over bone grafts

 - The big advantage is that with zygomatic implants the process is much faster, no timeouts, a fixed provisional prosthesis is made within the first 24 hours.
 In the case of bone grafts, time is needed to allow the maturation of the graft, which makes the placement of permanent teeth to delay almost a year.